tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 ---
 layout: post
 hero_title: How to Launch a Secure Website in 2020
-description: You will learn about Static Site Generator and how to use it to build a secure and fast website
+description: Learn about static site generators for a modern fast and secure website.
 date: 2020-02-14
 hero_image: /img/secure-website-hero.jpg
 hero_height: is-large
 image: /img/secure-website-hero1.jpg
-tags: web security data breaches cyber attacks jekyll static dynamic website SSGs
+tags: static site generators jekyll github pages secure website
 ---

 Back in the day, people had no concern about having a secure website.
 It was not until security flaws in the websites become frequent and the largest companies in the world had reported with millions of account breaches.